 Student Schedules

 Internship experiences of 280 hours or more must be continuous throughout the school year even if the classroom instruction is a block class in a single semester.
-The students must be placed by the HQWBL coordinator/teacher/point of contact in jobs related to their career goals and adequate supervision must be provided, including workplace visits, employer evaluations, or regular communication with employers and students throughout the year.
+The students must be placed by the HQWBL coordinator/teacher/point-of-contact in jobs related to their career goals and adequate supervision must be provided, including workplace visits, employer evaluations, or regular communication with employers and students throughout the year.
 Students must adhere to the regulations and guidelines.

 School Records